1.9 C

 Pompe: A loyal companion

 King Karl XII, the warrior monarch who ruled Sweden in the late 17th and early 18th centuries, had Pompe as a loyal companion.
 Known for his military expeditions and spirit of adventure, Pompe was a lifelong friend and ally of Karl XII.
-Pompe accompanied the king on many of his expeditions because of the close relationship between him and his dog.
+Due to his close relationship with his dog, Pompe accompanied the king on many expeditions.

 Visiting Karlberg